wombatonfire/veeam-powershell/Move-TenantBackupFiles/README.md

 ## Move-TenantBackupFiles.ps1
 The script allows to move backup files of individual Cloud Connect tenants between extents of a scale-out repository, without the need to put the whole extent to the maintenance mode.

+> **WARNING: THE SCRIPT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+THE SCRIPT IS NOT SUPPORTED BY VEEAM TECHNICAL SUPPORT.
+USE AT YOUR OWN RISK.
+PERFORM CONFIGURATION BACKUP BEFORE EXECUTING THE SCRIPT.**

 Scale-out backup repository supports backup evacuation from one extent to another.
 While being a useful feature, backup evacuation has several serious limitations, which affect its adoption:

 - Source extent should be in the maintenance mode.